Amadreyfus/BookOfCode/content/.ipynb_checkpoints/intro-checkpoint.md

 This will be a work in progress as I continuously add to this project and reorganize as my understanding of jupyter-book grows.

+It is also an inherently selfish document in that I will only consider my frame of reference in populating and organizing it.
+As a result, it will be idiosyncratic in terms of its content and layout, although, hopefully, not egregiously so.

-For anyone else interested in creating a jupter-book of their own instructions can be found at [https://beta.jupyterbook.org/intro.html][jb].
+For anyone else interested in creating their own jupter-book, instructions can be found at [https://beta.jupyterbook.org/intro.html][jb].

 [jb]: https://beta.jupyterbook.org/intro.html